Ulf3000/memory-reducer--waterfox-firefox-any-prog-/README.md

 derived from this script : https://github.com/rizonesoft/Firemin

-checks memory usage in an intervall and if its bigger than the specified value reduces the memory of the process
+checks memory usage in an intervall against a threshold and reduces the memory of the process
 -------------------------
 differences to firemin: